propalparolnapervom/CLOUD/AWS/Example/EKS/Update/EKS_Update_Steps.md

 [Docs: Amazon EKS add-on configuration](https://docs.aws.amazon.com/eks/latest/userguide/add-ons-configuration.html)

+Steps might depend on:
-Steps depend on K8S version you are updating to, so see original page.
+- K8S version you are updating to,
+- Wherher you added you `K8S add-on` as `EKS add-on` or not (starting from `1.18` EKS can manage it for you, if you add it to EKS).

+So see original pag

 ### 8.1.
 (Optional) When updated to: `1.18`